nandnityagiece25-ece/Automatic-street-light/README.md

-# automatic-street-light
+# Automatic Street Light

-An automatic street lighting system that switches ON during darkness and OFF during daylight using an LDR (Light Dependent Resistor) and a transistor-based switching circuit.
-The system eliminates manual operation, conserves energy, and improves efficiency in public lighting.
+This project uses an LDR sensor and BC547 transistor to automatically control lighting based on ambient light conditions.

+## Components
+- LDR
+- BC547 Transistor
+- Resistor (100kΩ)
+- LED
+- 6V Battery

+## Working
+The LDR detects light intensity and switches the LED ON in darkness and OFF in daylight using transistor switching.

+## Applications
+- Street lighting
+- Outdoor lighting automation